I was born in Leicestershire in 1965, the son of a mechanical fitter and a primary school teacher, and grew up in the village of Enderby.

 Mini-Me, in our back garden in Enderby with my mum and older brother, and a few years later on a day trip to London.

-I loved books from an early age and some of my earliest memories are of visiting our local library.
+I loved books from an early age and some of my first memories are of visiting our local library.
 The picture books that I borrowed then, including Where the Wild Things Are by Maurice Sendak and The Cat in the Hat by Dr. Seuss have had a great influence on the picture books I now write.

 Although I enjoyed writing and drawing stories as a child, my writing and illustration really began to blossom in my early twenties while I was studying architecture at Nottingham University.
 Many of the drafting and colouring skills I developed designing buildings could also be used for illustration and I began spending more and more of my spare time writing and illustrating poems and rhyming stories.